ogarreche/XAI_metrics/README.md

 3. Sparsity
 The subsequent metric, sparsity, assessed the distribution of feature importance scores.
-Figures 4-5 (to be inserted by the author) illustrate the sparsity for SHAP and LIME.
+Figures 4-5 illustrate the sparsity for SHAP and LIME.
 SHAP again surfaced as the victor, evidencing superior performance in terms of concentrated explanations.